July 2016 Dhaka attack: Casualties

 The five terrorists who died during rescue operation by military and joint forces are:

-Among the injured were 25 police personnel.
-Among them were several higher-ranking officers of the Dhaka Metropolitan Police including an Additional Commissioner, two Additional Deputy Commissioners, the Officer-in-charge of the Gulshan police station and an Inspector.
+Among the injured were 25 police personnel there were several higher-ranking officers of the Dhaka Metropolitan Police including an Additional Commissioner, two Additional Deputy Commissioners, the Officer-in-charge of the Gulshan police station and an Inspector.

 The Italian Deputy Foreign Minister Mario Giro had attended a meeting in Bangladesh and visited the attack site.
 He then took the bodies of 9 Italian victims and carried them to their homeland in Italy.
 The plane carrying the bodies landed on 5 July at Ciampino Military Airbase south of Rome, Italy.
 Autopsy shows that all nine Italians were tortured in the attack.
 Several of them were slashed with knives and several of them were mutilated.
 Authorities confirmed that the nine Italian victims suffered "slow and agonizing death".

 Relatives of the seven Japanese victims in the attack were flown to Bangladesh to view and identify the bodies, accompanied by Senior Vice Foreign Minister Seiji Kihara, Foreign Ministry and the Japan International Cooperation Agency.
 A ceremony for the repatriation of the bodies were held at a stadium in Dhaka, which was attended by the Japan's Ambassador to Bangladesh, Masato Watanabe.
 The bodies of the seven Japanese victims were flown to Tokyo on 5 July.
 The plane took off from Shahjalal International Airport at 8:40 pm local Bangladesh time.

 Survivors recalled that the attackers had no mercy to the foreigners.
 One of the survivors stated that an Indian woman, identified as Tarishi Jain, who had been badly injured was moaning in agony but a perpetrator took a sword to her and killed her without mercy.